 - Is OAC still accepting applications for touring projects?

 Given the ongoing evolution of the COVID-19 pandemic and changing public health guidelines for travel and public gatherings, OAC will be revising the Touring Projects program so that it can better serve the Ontario arts sector.
-As such, OAC has made the decision to suspend the October 14, 2020 deadline and to relaunch the program in early 2021.
+As such, OAC has made the decision to suspend the program for the current year.

 The most recent program deadline has given OAC an opportunity to understand the new considerations in tour planning as artists, arts organizations and presenters adapt to the pandemic.
 Some of these new considerations include travel restrictions and quarantine periods, uncertain airfare costs, measures needed on tour and in presentation to ensure the health and safety of artists and audiences, and ways of developing alternative partnership models for disseminating work to non-local audiences.